Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-2/_index.md

 ### 3. Modify the add function so that it can handle invalid input

-If the string passed in is invalid, your code should be able to detect this and throw an error.
+If the string passed in is invalid, your code should be able to detect this and throw throw this error/exception `invalid input`.

 Hint: A valid string input follows these formats: